 Common Causes of Amino Acid Deficiency

 Amino acid deficiency is common in this modern age.
-We don’t often hear about it but it can also cause a cascade of symptoms that are pretty uncomfortable.
-On top of this, our body doesn’t store amino acids like it does with fats and carbs.
+We don’t often hear about it, but it can also cause a cascade of pretty uncomfortable symptoms.
+On top of this, our body doesn’t store amino acids as it does with fats and carbs.

 But why does a deficiency happen?
 Check out these common causes!